Data in the enterprise is a tangled goat’s nest of complexity.

 The engineers stuck in the middle become a bottleneck, with limited knowledge of the business-relevance of the different data sets streaming into their platform.

 Ultimately, your sophisticated platform ends up being a data jumble sale where it’s hard for the prospective buyer to find the valuable nugget they need.

-The data mesh is a paradigm that questions the foundational assumption of data in the enterprise: that the data sources, the platform itself and the data team have to be centralised.
+Data mesh is a paradigm that questions the foundational assumption of data in the enterprise: that the data sources, the platform itself and the data team have to be centralised.

-Instead, the data mesh approach decentralises the whole thing, supporting distributed, democratised, self-serve access to data organised by business domain, not by pipeline stage.
+Instead, data mesh approach decentralises the whole thing, supporting distributed, democratised, self-serve access to data organised by business domain, not by pipeline stage.

 Critically, data is treated as a product to enable full end-to-end accountability across each domain, with one team responsible for the whole lifecycle of a given data product.

-I’ve written in much more detail about the core principles and benefits of the data mesh, so for more details go check out that post here.
+I’ve written in much more detail about the core principles and benefits of data mesh, so for more details go check out that post here.